Who Was John the Baptist?

 The fact that the birth of Christianity was such a resounding phenomenon, impacting the ancient world tremendously, and echoing marvelously across the centuries, is, in some measure, a commentary on how well John accomplished his mission.

-In a consideration of the preaching of John the Immerser, at least three areas should be given attention: (a) John’s message concerning Jesus; (b) his emphasis upon the coming kingdom, and the demands of citizenship therein; and, (c) the warning of ultimate judgment.
+In a consideration of the preaching of John the Baptist, at least three areas should be given attention:

 Let us briefly explore these matters.